 Citrus College students are given a registration appointment date that provides the earliest date they may register for classes.
-The registration date students receive is based on the student’s priority registration status.
-Priority registration is given to students who complete orientation, assessment, and create an educational plan.
-The more classes students take and complete with satisfactory grades, the more priority students will receive.
+The registration date students receive is based on the student's registration priority status.
+Earlier registration is given to students who complete orientation, assessment, and create an educational plan.
+The more classes students take and complete with satisfactory grades, the earlier registration appointment students will receive.

-What are the changes to Priority Registration?
+What are the changes to Registration Priority?
 How will this affect me?

-Changes to priority registration are the result of new state laws and regulations affecting all California community college students.
+Changes to registration priority are the result of new state laws and regulations affecting all California community college students.
 The new regulations are designed to assist students in completing their goals.
-Priority registration policy encourages students to work with a counselor to develop an educational plan and stay on track.
+Registration priority policies encourage students to work with a counselor to develop an educational plan and stay on track.
 Citrus College will be providing services to help you succeed.
-For more information about priority registration, refer to Administrative Procedure 5055 located in the A-Z Index on the Citrus College website.
+For more information about registration priority, refer to Administrative Procedure 5055.

 When will the new changes take effect?

-The new changes began spring 2014.
-Student educational plans will be required to maintain priority registration beginning fall 2014.
+The changes began spring 2014.
+Student educational plans will be required to maintain early registration beginning fall 2014.
 Continuing students continuously enrolled prior to the fall 2014 semester are exempted from the student educational plan requirement.

 What do I need to do?

-If you are a new student, completion of assessment, orientation, and a student educational plan will be needed to maintain priority registration.
+If you are a new student, completion of assessment, orientation, and a student educational plan will be needed to maintain early registration.
 The assessment, orientation and student educational plan (SEP) deadlines are: April 14, 2014 for summer 2014 (no SEP required); June 16, 2014 for fall 2014; and October 28, 2014 for winter 2015.
 For future term deadline dates, please refer to the Schedule of Classes.
 You are also strongly encouraged to identify a course of study (major).
 Click here for the Course of Study Change Form.
-If you need help completing the Course of Study Change Form, go to the counseling counter on the second floor of the Student Services Building.
+If you need help completing the form, go to the counseling counter on the second floor of the Student Services Building.
 Once completed, submit the form to the Admissions and Records Office.
+If you are not sure what course of study to select, please visit the Career Center online to help with selecting a career and course of study.

 If you are a continuing student, you are encouraged to identify a course of study and develop an educational plan with a counselor.
 Make an appointment with a counselor if you have not completed an educational plan.

-Continuing students must also follow these guidelines so that they will not be in danger of losing their priority registration:
+Continuing students must also follow these guidelines so that they will not be in danger of receiving a later registration appointment:

 1. Maintain good academic standing and earn a grade point average of a 2.0.